Eric Baer

 Eric Baer, (born Erich Bär; July 18, 1932) is an American scientist and engineer known for his major research and educational contributions to polymer science and engineering.
 He is a leading pioneer in understanding the complex relationships between solid state structure, processing, and properties of polymeric materials and systems.

 Baer was born in Nieder-Weisel, Hesse, Germany on July 18, 1932.
 He was raised as an only child in a Jewish home by his parents, Arthur and Erna Baer (née Kraemer).
-His father and his father’s brother, Julius, owned a clothing and accessory store in Butzbach, Hessen, which was closed by the Nazis around 1937.
+His father and his father's brother, Julius, owned a clothing and accessory store in Butzbach, Hessen, which was closed by the Nazis around 1937.
 Arthur was taken to the Buchenwald concentration camp during Kristallnacht, the evening of November 8, 1938, and was luckily released in June, 1939, since the family had received permission to emigrate immediately to England.
 They traveled by boat from The Hague, Netherlands and arrived in England on August 28, 1939.
 The family was taken to London and survived the blitz.
 Baer was evacuated north to Dunstable, Bedfordshire in December 1940.

 In 1956 Baer married Ana Golender, who was both a chemist and homemaker.
 Ana and Eric had two children, Lisa and Michelle, both of whom pursued professional careers, in law and medicine respectively.
 Ana died in 1995 after a long illness and in 1999, Baer married Professor Ann Hiltner, a long time professional colleague.
-Hiltner, the first female chaired professor in the School of Engineering at Case Western Reserve University, passed away in 2010.
+Hiltner, the first female chaired professor in the School of Engineering at Case Western Reserve University, died in 2010.
 In 2016, Baer married Jane Glaubinger.
 Jane served for many years as the Curator of Prints and Drawings at the Cleveland Museum of Art and is now retired.